wemake-services/django-split-settings/CONTRIBUTING.rst

 	* Writing extra tests.
 	* Rewrite test_merge function to test presence of all values.
-	* Write examples of best-practices of using django-split-settings.
+	* Write examples of best-practices of using ``django-split-settings``.

 Before submitting
 =================

 Before submitting your code please do the following steps:

-	1. Run pylint with the default configuration all over your code.
+	1. Run ``pylint`` with the default configuration all over your code.
 	2. Run tests.
 	3. Run tests with all the Python interpreters.
-You can find them in the .travis.yml.
+You can find them in the ``.travis.yml``.
 	4. Submit your code.

 Contributors